 Stage 5: Procurement and Appointment

-The work of the Co-Design Group, decisions made and plans produced are being recorded and published on line to ensure transparency.
+The work of the Co-Design Group, decisions made and plans produced have been recorded and published on line to ensure transparency.

 View the Minutes of the Co-Design meetings